Sublinear-Time Sampling of Spanning Trees in the Congested Clique: Sampling Spanning Trees in Sublinear Rounds

 \subsection{Numerical Precision}

 Finally, we show that the entire algorithm can be carried out with the requisite numerical precision.
 We analyze the algorithm using approximate probabilities instead of exact probabilities.
 We will assume that each matrix has been computed with subtractive error at most $\beta$. $\beta$ will be chosen later in the proof and will be large enough such that each entry will fit in $O(1)$, $O(\log n)$ bit, words of the \cc{} model.
 Specifically, $\beta$ can be made $\Omega\big(\frac{1}{n^c}\big)$ for some $c>0$.
 All other computations can then be carried out with full precision.
+We first prove one helper lemma.